Project Introduction

 =XLOOKUP(C9,'Cleaned Data'!A:A, 'Cleaned Data'!C:C)

-With our data and percentages now in place, we can create a visualization to demonstrate the yearly debt percentage change:
+With the data and percentages now in place, I can create a visualization to demonstrate the yearly debt percentage change:

 Summary/Conclusions: The chart shows three major spikes in debt growth that align with economic crises: the 2008 financial crisis, and the 2020-2021 pandemic period which saw the largest increases with debt held by the public jumping over 25%.
 Outside of these crisis periods, annual debt growth typically stayed in the 2-8% range across all categories.
 The data reveals that debt held by the public is the most volatile component, while intragovernmental holdings remain relatively stable throughout the timeframe.